ilobilo/kernel/README.md

 5. Clone this repo with:<br />
 ``git clone --single-branch --branch master https://github.com/ilobilo/kernel``

-6. Go to kernel directory and run:<br />
+6. Go to kernel directory and run(UEFI or BIOS(:<br />
 ``make/make bios``

-This command will download limine, compile it, build the kernel and run it in qemu.
+This command will download limine installer, compile it, build the kernel, create iso file and run it in qemu.

 # Discord server
 https://discord.gg/fM5GK3RpS7